dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 prefer this style over `/** ... */`.
 For example:

 {% highlight dart %}
-/// Generate a random number.
+/// Returns a random number between 0.0 and 1.0.
-/// Returns a number between 0.0 and 1.0.
+///
-num generateRandom();
+/// The seed for the random number is... num generateRandom();
 {% endhighlight %}